graphql-dotnet/graphql-dotnet/README.md

 Define your schema with a top level query object then execute that query.

-A more full-featured example can be found [here](https://github.com/graphql-dotnet/examples).
+Fully-featured examples can be found [here](https://github.com/graphql-dotnet/examples).

 ### Hello World